ethereum/sourcify/services/server/README.md

 ## Config

-The chains supported by the server are defined in `src/sourcify-chains.json`.
-You can change the file content to add or remove chains.
+The chains supported by the Sourcify server are defined in `src/sourcify-chains-default.json`.

+To support a different set of chains, you can create a `src/sourcify-chains.json` file and override the default chains.

 A full example of a chain entry is as follows: